NMAI-lab/hermes/README.md

 ## Acknowledgements
 - [iRobot's Create 3 Simulator](https://github.com/iRobotEducation/create3_sim/tree/foxy) for the main robot simulator.
 - [Jason](https://github.com/jason-lang/jason) for the AgentSpeak implementation of the project.
-- [savi_ROS_BDI](https://github.com/NMAI-lab/savi_ros_bdi.git) for ROS and Jason's integration.
-- [ros2_java](https://github.com/ros2-java/ros2_java.git) for the ros2 and Jason integration (at commit 434e6f55253bfe2cb9ce34799fe548bbf4998d0e)
+- [ros2_java](https://github.com/ros2-java/ros2_java.git) for the ros2 and Jason integration.
 - [Peleus](https://github.com/meneguzzi/Peleus) for connecting Jason to various planners.
 - [ENHSP](https://gitlab.com/enricos83/ENHSP-Public.git) for creating the robot plans.

 ## TO-DO
-- Add custom map generation
-- Add a simple Jason implementation for the robot
+- Add a simple Jason implementation for wall following
-- Connect Peleus the ENHSP planner
+- Connect Peleus and the ENHSP planner for this behaviour
-- Convert the project to a Docker container
+- Add state machines and subsumption
+- Add intersection handling